1999 Washington Huskies football team

 The 1999 Washington Huskies football team represented the University of Washington in the 1999 NCAA Division I-A football season.
 Led by first-year head coach Rick Neuheisel, they played their home games at Husky Stadium.
-The Huskies finished the regular season at 7–4, tied for second (6–2) in the Pac-10 Conference.
+The Huskies finished the regular season at 7–4, tied for second (6–2) in the Pacific-10 Conference.

-At the Holiday Bowl in San Diego, Washington lost 20–24 to #7 Kansas State of the Big 12 Conference.
+At the Holiday Bowl in San Diego, Washington lost, 24–20, to No. 7 Kansas State of the Big 12 Conference.